JanssenProject/jans/docs/README.md

 Just chose this option and fill the value for `op`, `path`, and `value` to patch JSON Web Key.

 ### Custom Scripts

-Interception scripts can be used to implement custom business logic for authentication, authorization and more in a way that is upgrade-proof and doesn't require forking the Gluu Server code.
-Using Janssen CLI, you can perform such operation as listed below:
+Interception scripts can be used to implement custom business logic for authentication, authorization, and more in a way that is upgrade-proof and doesn't require forking the Gluu Server code.
+Using Janssen CLI, you can perform such an operation as listed below:

 ```text
 Custom Scripts